Scouts – Oil Patch Detectives

 McMullen was the great-uncle of David L. McKain, founding director of today’s Oil and Gas Museum in Parkersburg, West Virginia.

-McKain, named “Oilman of the Year” at the 2004 annual Sistersville Oil and Gas Festival, is a well-known figure in oil country, often seen trudging over hills and wading through mud to collect artifacts.
+McKain, named “Oilman of the Year” at the 2004 annual Sistersville Oil and Gas Festival, passed away in 2014, He was a well-known figure in oil country, often seen trudging over hills and wading through mud to collect artifacts.

-McKain is author of The Civil War and Northwestern Virginia – his second book about the history of West Virginia.
-His first, Where It All Began, is a history of the oil and natural gas industry in West Virginia and Southeastern Ohio.
+McKain wrote The Civil War and Northwestern Virginia – his second book about the history of West Virginia.
+His first, Where It All Began, was a detailed history of the oil and natural gas industry in West Virginia and Southeastern Ohio.

 According to the book Sketches in Crude Oil, McMullen had previously written about the industry.
 In 1879, he worked for several newspapers.
 McMullen’s oil patch reporting was described in Sketches: